code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

  */
 ```

-The above comments are incorrect as OpenZeppelin has defined [standard Merkle trees](https://github.com/OpenZeppelin/merkle-tree/blob/7dbf9a11cd69a0cfabf9cca4dbae37d14d30e1a6/README.md#standard-merkle-trees) with the following characteristics:
+The above comment is incorrect as OpenZeppelin has defined [standard Merkle trees](https://github.com/OpenZeppelin/merkle-tree/blob/7dbf9a11cd69a0cfabf9cca4dbae37d14d30e1a6/README.md#standard-merkle-trees) with the following characteristics:

 - The tree is shaped as a [complete binary tree](https://xlinux.nist.gov/dads/HTML/completeBinaryTree.html).
 - The leaves are sorted.